 The Oklahoma medical marijuana program has advanced at an almost unprecedented rate in the United States.
 Oklahoma has one of the highest per capita MMJ patient populations in the country!

 Those hoping for full marijuana legalization, on the other hand, were dealt a setback in September 2022 after the Oklahoma Supreme Court denied a request to place a recreational marijuana petition on the ballot.
-It may be some time before Oklahoma residents have the opportunity to vote on this critical issue.
+In March 2023, Oklahoma residents finally had the chance to legalize adult-use marijuana in the state but voted against it.
+Thus, it could be some time before the state permits recreational cannabis.

 Oklahoma Medical Marijuana Laws and Rules

 To legally use cannabis, you must first obtain an MMJ card from OMMA.
 Otherwise, you risk incarceration for using the plant, as recreational cannabis is still illegal.
 In addition, despite some misunderstanding, Oklahoma has NOT decriminalized marijuana.

 Possession of any amount of cannabis is a misdemeanor punishable by a $1,000 fine and up to 12 months in prison.
 Unlicensed marijuana sales of any amount are a felony punishable by two years to life in prison and a $20,000 fine.
 The sale of marijuana to a minor or sale within 2,000 feet of public housing, public parks, or schools is punishable by a double sentence and a double fine.

 It is a crime to cultivate cannabis without an MMJ card.
 You could face a sentence of 20 years to life in prison.
 Misdemeanor offenses remain on your criminal record for life unless you can successfully petition the court to have your record sealed or expunged.
 Misdemeanors can have an impact on your future job search or ability to rent property.